SMHX VanEck Fabless Semiconductor ETF

 Valuation

-Multiple analysis puts the portfolio at trailing P/E of 31.00, forward P/E of 27.50, PEG of 1.29.
-Trailing and forward multiples are nearly identical, indicating the market is pricing the portfolio on a relatively static earnings assumption.
-Growth-adjusted, the portfolio looks reasonably valued — the PEG ratio implies the market is not extrapolating the growth narrative aggressively.
-The current ratio of 4.12 indicates holdings are well-positioned to meet near-term obligations.
+Multiple analysis puts the portfolio at trailing P/E of 58.51, forward P/E of 37.03, PEG of 1.83.
+The spread from trailing to forward multiple is wide enough to suggest earnings momentum is a meaningful part of the current valuation case.
+On a PEG basis, valuation is in the middle ground — fair for the growth on offer, with the return case resting on earnings delivery rather than re-rating.
+The current ratio of 4.37 indicates holdings are well-positioned to meet near-term obligations.
 The combined valuation and liquidity profile points to a portfolio where current prices embed meaningful growth expectations, and where delivery against those expectations will drive the return outcome.

 Margins & Cash Generation